hueyyeng/simple-react-lightbox/README.md

 import App from "./App";
 import SimpleReactLightbox from 'simple-react-lightbox'
 // USE THE IMPORT BELOW INSTEAD IF YOU ARE USING THE PRO VERSION
-// import SimpleReactLightbox from '@michelecocuccio/simple-react-lightbox-pro'
+// import SimpleReactLightbox from 'simple-react-lightbox-pro'

 ReactDOM.render(
   <React.StrictMode>